bensurman/angular-screenmatch/README.md

 `once` will attempt to find a match initially and if it fails, register a listener which will check conditions each time the screen resizes.
 The listener is unregistered once the callback has executed.

 If you dont care about resize events and just want to check the screen size on load, you can use `is` for a one time binding.
-For example:

 ```javascript
 var smallScreen = screenmatch.is('sm, xs');